 Name origin: M-vowel-L in ancient names often meant ‘sticking out, prominent’ (ongoing investigation, to be published soon).
 Among possible parallels to Malaca perhaps the closest is Malaga, in Spain, whose name most likely derived from the prominent Monte Gibralfaro that towers over the ancient port.

-Notes: Off Selsey lies a rocky reef called The Mixon, which may represent the southern tip of Selsey in Roman times, before sea levels rose.
+Notes: Difficulties with this name are well illustrated by a detailed discussion of the name Malaga by Villar (2000), who slightly favoured a river-mouth explanation, from PIE *mel- ‘bad’, leading to a word for ‘swamp’ in Slavic languages.
+Alternatively PIE *mel- ‘to mill’, leading to Greek μαλακος ‘soft’ might imply that Malaca was a marshy island.
+Off Selsey lies a rocky reef called The Mixon, which may represent the southern tip of Selsey in Roman times, before sea levels rose.
 It was much used over the centuries as a quarry conveniently accessible from the sea and may have contributed stone to the “palace” at Fishbourne, near Chichester.
 That might make Latin moles ‘heap of rock, mole, breakwater’, from PIE *mo- ‘to exert oneself’ relevant.
-Even less likely is the Semitic root *m-l-k- ‘king’ that led to the Phoenician god Melqart, called Moloch in the Bible.
+It is conceivable that Manhood, a curious name for the Selsey peninsula dating back before Domesday Book, came from Latin masculus ‘male’ reinterpreted from Malaca.
+The Semitic root *m-l-k- ‘king’ that led to the Phoenician god Melqart, called Moloch in the Bible might be distantly related.